 - Individual Comfort: Comfort is subjective.
 Finding a temperature that works for everyone in the household is key.
 As Mike Lea, co-owner of Lea Heating & Air Conditioning notes, “I would say the most important thing I always tell customers is to find a temperature that works for them,” Lea said.
 “What's more important than being comfortable in your own home?”

-- Local Climate: In regions with extreme summer heat, your system will work harder.
-Lower settings may be necessary to combat outdoor temperatures, while milder climates may only require higher, more efficient settings.
+- n regions with extreme summer heat, your system will work harder and lower settings may be necessary.
+In milder climates, higher, more energy-efficient settings are often sufficient.

 Common Myths About Summer AC Settings

-Misinformation can lead to higher energy bills.
-Here are a few common myths debunked:
+Misinformation can quietly drive up your energy bills.
+Here are a few common myths—and the facts that counter them:

 - Myth: Setting the AC extra low cools the house faster.